lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-09-Ackermann-example.md

 \end{align*}
 $$

-It resembles the calculation of the Ramsey number as given by the [proof of Ramsey's theorem]({% post_url 2021-12-29-Ramsey-1 %}).
+It resembles the calculation of the upper bound of the Ramsey number from the [proof of Ramsey's theorem]({% post_url 2021-12-29-Ramsey-1 %}).
 Both can easily express unimaginably large numbers.
 I was taught this material at Caltech by [Frederick B Thompson](https://www.caltech.edu/about/news/frederick-b-thompson-43160), who as a homework exercise asked his students to write out in full the calculation $A(4,3)$.
 Nobody did, but one of the students managed to estimate that

 $$